reachjainrahul/testrepo/docs/getting-started.md

 how to set up access to public cloud account, select target VMs, and import VMs into the K8s cluster as VirtualMachine CRs.

-TODO: Explain the access controls required to read VM and configure NSG.

 ### CloudProviderAccount

 To import cloud VMs, user needs to configure a `CloudProviderAccount` CR, with a K8s secret containing base64 encoded cloud account credentials.
-The secret should be created in `nephe-system` namespace so nephe controller can access it.
+The secret should be created in `nephe-system` namespace, so that `Nephe Controller` can access it.

 #### Sample Secret for AWS